 Balancing Act

 A state officer must also include personal health, wellness, and stress managements as keys to success.
-As a state officer takes care of themselves physically, mentally and emotionally, they position themselves to fully serve FFA members.
-Included in this key component are flexibility/adaptability; personal refection and growth; maintaining relationships with family and friends; keeping a realistic view of self; and preparing to transition back after your year of service.
+As a state officer cares for self, mentally and emotionally, they position themselves to fully serve FFA members.
+Included in this key component are flexibility/adaptability, personal reflection and growth, maintaining relationships with family and friends, keeping a realistic view of self, and preparing to transition after your year of service.

 Maintain and protect your health.

-Regularly, and on time, write all letters, thank-you notes, emails and other correspondence, which are necessary and desirable.
+Regularly, and on time (within two weeks of the event), write all letters, thank-you notes, emails and other correspondence.

 Step Up to the Chalkboard

 Training and experiences in this key will help officers gain confidence in their abilities to take measured risks.
 To achieve this, a state officer must be committed to trying new things, approaching failure as a learning experience, building team trust and resolving conflict.
+Being selected as a state officer initiates the process of intense training and growth over the year ahead.

 Accept and search out constructive criticism and evaluation of your total performance.

-Through preparation and practice, develop yourself into an effective public speaker and project a desirable image of FFA at all times.
+Through preparation and practice, continue development as effective public speaker and project a desirable image of FFA at all times.

+Open your mind to new experiences, learning, and growth.

 This is It!

-The training and experiences in this area center around life- and time-management.
+The training and experiences in this area center around life and time-management.
 An officer should excel in these areas, so that he or she will be better able to give his or her full concentration and focus to the present.
 This includes:

 Logistical Management (use of computer and technology, appropriate management of travel, completing reimbursement forms properly and timely, excellent communication with teammates and state staff).